Show All Answers

 One local voters’ pamphlet is mailed to every household in Snohomish County for primaries, general elections, and countywide special elections.
 In smaller special elections, the local voters’ pamphlet is included as an insert in the ballot packet.

-If you did not get one, you can view the local voters’ pamphlet on the Snohomish County website or visit www.VoteWA.gov to see statements for candidates and ballot measure specific to your ballot.
+If you did not get one, you can view the local voters’ pamphlet on the Snohomish County website or visit www.VoteWA.gov to see candidate statements and ballot measures specific to your ballot.

 Local voters’ pamphlets are mailed to every household by zip code, whether or not there are active voters at the address.